-Canine Platelet Lysate in Wound Healing: Antimicrobial Potential of Canine Platelet Lysate with Variable Leukocyte Concentration, Plasma Content, and Heat Sensitive Proteins
+Canine Platelet Lysate in Wound Healing: Antimicrobial Potential of Canine Platelet Lysate with Variable Leukocyte Concentration, Plasma Content, and Heat-Sensitive Proteins

 Sumner SM, Mollabashi M, Klopfer A, Naskou MC